 Mobile-friendly websites are common for retail and other direct-to-consumer industries, but many hospitals have yet to build mobile-responsive websites.

-Your potential patients search for information via mobile device over half the time.
+Your potential patients search for information via a mobile device over half the time.
 Even if they didn’t, Google judges your website by its ability to be useful on mobile.